TheAngryByrd/MiniScaffold/README.md

-# dotnetCoreClassLibTemplate
+# MiniScaffold
-A WIP template for f# class libs that target dotnet full and core
+A template for f# class libraries that target NETFramework (net45) and NETCore (netstandard1.6)